 Hot Weather Backpacking Gear You Will Need

 ✔️ Cooling Towel – You can find cooling towels in so many fun colors that you might want to get one for yourself.
 Any towel, or for that matter, a scarf, will work.
 It’s all about the science of evaporation.
 When you wrap a wet cloth around your neck or head, evaporation causes you to cool faster.
-When it’s extremely hot, a cooling towel is a perfect tool to bring down your body temperature.
+When it’s extremely hot, a cooling towel is a perfect tool to reduce your body temperature.

 What to Pack for Hiking with Dogs

 Wondering what day hiking essentials to pack for a day hike for your dog?
 Because your 4 legged best friends can’t tell you when they are exhausted or overheated, proper packing for their needs is critical.
 You’ll also find our tips for hiking with a puppy here.

 We recommend that you pick up one that lights up in the dark just in case you are late getting back.
 Or heaven forbid, your best friend bolts off after a rabbit, and you are trying to find him in the dark.
 We dug into the best LED reflective gear for hiking dogs – check out our finds.

 ✔️ Water Bowl – And of course, extra water.
 Consider a collapsible dog water bowl to save space in your bag.

-✔️ Food and Treats – Your baby is going to be burning a lot of energy on the trail.
-Make sure you have food so he can replenish.
+✔️ Food and Treats – Your baby will be burning a lot of energy on the trail.
+Make sure you have food so he can replenish it.

 ✔️ Poop Bags – Just like everywhere else, you need to be prepared to pack it out.

 Must Have Hiking Gear for Kids

-At the same time, teaching your child a bit of responsibility on the trail is also important.
-They should carry a light pack with their sweatshirt and water and maybe a few snacks.
+At the same time, teaching your child a bit of responsibility during the hike is also important.
+They should carry a light pack with their sweatshirt, water, and maybe a few snacks.
 Here are a couple of special things you might want to take along.